openvehicles/Open-Vehicle-Monitoring-System-3/docs/source/userguide/events.rst

-system.modem.netwait                          Modem is pausing before starting DATA system.modem.poweredon                        Modem is powered on system.modem.poweringon                       Modem is powering on system.modem.received.ussd          <ussd>    A USSD message has been received system.modem.stop                             Modem has been shut down system.shutdown                               System has been shut down
+system.modem.netwait                          Modem is pausing before starting DATA system.modem.poweredon                        Modem is powered on system.modem.poweringon                       Modem is powering on system.modem.received.sms           <sms>     An SMS message has been received system.modem.received.ussd          <ussd>    A USSD message has been received system.modem.stop                             Modem has been shut down system.shutdown                               System has been shut down